AbdelrahmanAli12/Fan-controller/README.md

 ## Functionality Overview
 The Fan Controller System continuously monitors the temperature using the LM35 sensor and adjusts the fan speed accordingly.
 The system displays the motor status (on/off) and the current temperature on the LCD.

+## Simualtion
+- Open the simulation file and run it

 ## Hardware Connections
 1. Connect the LM35 temperature sensor to ADC channel 2 of the ATmega32 microcontroller.
 2. Connect the LCD to the appropriate pins of the microcontroller to enable communication.